Do Children Need to File Their Own Returns For Unearned Income (Dividends)?

-Even if your child earns less than $6,350 during 2017, it may be a good idea to file a tax return for them, because they could be eligible for a tax refund.
+Even if your child earns less than $12,550 in 2021, it may be a good idea to file a tax return for them, because they could be eligible for a tax refund.

 Regardless of whether the child files their own tax return to report earned income or does not file, child wages are NEVER included to parent’s tax return.

-Dependent children must file tax return if they have:
+Dependent children must file a tax return if they have: